 MAPK14 responds to activation by environmental stress, proinflammatory cytokines and lipopolysaccharide by phosphorylating a number of transcription factors, such as ELK1 and ATF2, and several downstream kinases, such as MAPKAPK2 and MAPKAPK5.
 It plays a critical role in the production of some cytokines, for example, interkeukin-6.
-MAPK14 was also identified as a differentially expressed gene in carefully carried out microarray studies and analyses in alcohol-preferring AA (alko, alcohol) rats vs alcohol-avoiding ANA (alko, non-alcohol) rats.^{108,109} Our data show that alcohol-preferring iP rats have a lower baseline level of MAPK14 than alcohol-non-preferring iNP rats in the CP.
+MAPK14 was also identified as a differentially expressed gene in carefully carried out microarray studies and analyses in alcohol-preferring AA (alko, alcohol) rats vs alcohol-avoiding ANA (alko, non-alcohol) rats.
+108,109 Our data show that alcohol-preferring iP rats have a lower baseline level of MAPK14 than alcohol-non-preferring iNP rats in the CP.
 Additionally, our data show that those levels are increased by chronic alcohol (Table 2).
 Last but not least, a Pathways Assist analysis of the known direct interactions between our top candidate genes identified MAPK14 as a key node in the interaction network, as depicted in Figure 4b.
 The lower levels of MAPK14 in alcohol-preferring rats may permit them to be associated with lower responsivity to alcohol-induced cellular stress changes, and thus presumably to the aversive effects of alcohol.
-As mentioned previously, iP rats are less susceptible to the motor-impairing effects of alcohol than iNP rats.55 MAPK14 maps to a region on 6p21.31 that has been implicated in human linkage studies of alcoholism,110 as well as schizophrenia.^{111,45} Moreover, MAPK14 has been shown to be upregulated in the PFC and NAC in post-mortem human brains from alcoholics.27
+As mentioned previously, iP rats are less susceptible to the motor-impairing effects of alcohol than iNP rats.
+MAPK14 maps to a region on 6p21.31 that has been implicated in human linkage studies of alcoholism, as well as schizophrenia.
+Moreover, MAPK14 has been shown to be upregulated in the PFC and NAC in post-mortem human brains from alcoholics.
+The series of the shown to be upregulated in the PFC and NAC in post-mortem human brains from alcoholics.